MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxSqlServerData.md

 ##### connection_string

-NULL or character string specifying the connection string.
+None or character string specifying the connection string.

 ##### table

-NULL or character string specifying the table name.
+None or character string specifying the table name.
 Cannot be used with sql_query.

 ##### sql_query

-NULL or character string specifying a valid SQL select query.
+None or character string specifying a valid SQL select query.
 Cannot contain hidden characters such as tabs or newlines.
 Cannot be used with table.
-If you want to use TABLESAMPLE clause in sqlQuery, set row_buffering argument to FALSE.
+If you want to use TABLESAMPLE clause in sqlQuery, set row_buffering argument to False.

 ##### row_buffering

-logical specifying whether or not to buffer rows on read from the database.
-If you are having problems with your ODBC driver, try setting this to FALSE.
+bool specifying whether or not to buffer rows on read from the database.
+If you are having problems with your ODBC driver, try setting this to False.

 ##### return_data_frame

-logical indicating whether or not to convert the result from a list to a data frame (for use in rxReadNext only).
-If FALSE, a list is returned.
+bool indicating whether or not to convert the result from a list to a data frame (for use in rxReadNext only).
+If False, a list is returned.

 ##### string_as_factors

-logical indicating whether or not to automatically convert strings to factors on import.
+bool indicating whether or not to automatically convert strings to factors on import.
 This can be overridden by specifying “character” in column_classes and column_info.
-If TRUE, the factor levels will be coded in the order encountered.
+If True, the factor levels will be coded in the order encountered.
 Since this factor level ordering is row dependent, the preferred method for handling factor columns is to use column_info with specified “levels”.